Research data management (130)

 Hands-on exercises on FAIR Bioimage Data from the interactive online workshop “Euro-BioImaging’s Guide to FAIR BioImage Data 2024” (https://www.eurobioimaging.eu/news/a-guide-to-fair-bioimage-data-2024/).
 Types of tasks included: FAIR characteristics of a real world dataset Data Management Plan (DMP) Journal Policies on FAIR data sharing Ontology search Metadata according to REMBI scheme (Image from: Sarkans, U., Chiu, W., Collinson, L. et al. REMBI: Recommended Metadata for Biological Images—enabling reuse of microscopy data in biology.
 Nat Methods 18, 1418–1422 (2021). https://doi.org/10.1038/s41592-021-01166-8) Matching datasets to bioimage repositories Browsing bioimage repositories

-Tags: Bioimage Analysis, Fair-Principles, Research Data Management
+Tags: Bioimage Analysis, FAIR-Principles, Research Data Management

 Content type: Slides, Tutorial